zstoebs/Personal-Neural-Net/README.md

 I import the dataset using TensorFlow because 1. it loads faster than the SKLearn dataset and 2.
 SKlearn encodes the target set as strings (why THE FUCK does it code a written number as a string?)

 THE MODEL RUNS!!!!!!
-But it's really slow and has an exploding gradient issue.
+But it has an exploding gradient issue and the algorithms are probably incorrect somewhere.
+Loss comes out to a reassuring 28 from epochs 10 to 100... when it should be ideally less than one.
+The accuracy thus resolves to a measly 9.8%.

 # Current Progress:
  - Network constructor